YaroslavBoiko/MyFirstRepo/README.md

    - Explore pull requests and issue tracking.

 ## 🤝 Contributions
-This is a personal learning project, but feel free to explore, fork, and suggest improvements!
+This is a demonstrative project, but feel free to explore, fork, and suggest improvements!

 ## 📬 Contact
 - **GitHub:** [YaroslavBoiko](https://github.com/YaroslavBoiko)